 Who are the people enrolled in DACA?

 - Roughly 23,200 of these students are pursuing advanced degrees.
-Overall, an estimated 96 percent of DACA recipients are either working or are employed in school.
+Overall, an estimated 96 percent of DACA recipients are either working or are enrolled in school.

-How does DACA screen out dangerous criminals?
+Does DACA screen out dangerous criminals?

-According to U.S. Citizenship and Immigration Services (USCIS), background checks for DACA applicants involve checking their biographic and biometric information against a variety of databases maintained by the Department of Homeland Security and other federal government agencies.
+According to U.S. Citizenship and Immigration Services (USCIS), background checks for DACA enrollees involve checking their biographic and biometric information against a variety of databases maintained by the Department of Homeland Security and other federal government agencies.

 Currently, about 12,300 DACA recipients are employed in hospitals and nursing facilities.
 The Association of American Medical Colleges notes that about 200 of these DACA enrollees are physicians, medical residents, or medical students, and that each of whom will likely treat between 1,500-4,600 patients annually.

 What are the economic contributions of DACA recipients?

 Numbers from the American Action Forum find that DACA recipients contribute an average of $42 billion in annual GDP and pay $3.4 billion more in taxes than they consume in benefits each year.

 - Moreover, a survey from Envoy Global and The Harris Poll found that 82 percent of American employers reported that a rescission of DACA would have a “significant impact” on their talent pool.

 Why haven’t Dreamers gotten in line to apply legally already?

-Does DACA encourage more people to come here illegally?
+Would a Dreamer solution encourage more people to come here illegally?

-DACA only protects people who entered the country before June 2007.
-Before DACA was announced in 2012, there were already surges in unaccompanied children crossing the border.
-These increases remained steady the following year.
+- There’s also no data to suggest that more migrants crossed because they mistakenly thought they’d qualify for DACA.
+Before the program was unexpectedly announced in 2012, there were already surges in unaccompanied children crossing the border.
+These increases remained consistent the following year.

 Would a DACA solution open the door to Dreamers sponsoring tons of relatives to come to America?

 - However, because Dreamers came to the U.S. at a young age, it’s more likely that their children were already born in the U.S., making them citizens.